temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow terminate: Terminate a Workflow Execution

-The `temporal workflow terminate` command is used to terminate a [Workflow Execution](/concepts/what-is-a-workflow-execution).
+The `temporal workflow terminate` command is used to terminate a [Workflow Execution](/workflows#workflow-execution).
 Canceling a running Workflow Execution records a `WorkflowExecutionTerminated` event as the closing Event in the workflow's Event History.
 Workflow code is oblivious to termination.
 Use `temporal workflow cancel` if you need to perform cleanup in your workflow

-Executions may be terminated by [ID](/concepts/what-is-a-workflow-id) with an optional reason:
+Executions may be terminated by [Workflow ID](/workflows#workflow-id) with an optional reason:
 ```
 temporal workflow terminate [--reason my-reason] --workflow-id YourWorkflowId
 ```

-...or in bulk via a visibility query [list filter](/concepts/what-is-a-list-filter):
+...or in bulk via a visibility query [list filter](/visibility#list-filter):
 ```
 temporal workflow terminate --query YourQuery
 ```